 Matching unique genetic information from cancer patients' tumors with treatment options - an emerging area of precision medicine efforts - often fails to identify all patients who may respond to certain therapies.
 Other molecular information from patients may reveal these so-called "hidden responders," according to a Penn Medicine study in Cell Reports this week.
 The findings are published alongside several papers in other Cell journals this week examining molecular pathways using The Cancer Genome Atlas (TCGA).

 "Targeted sequencing can find individuals with certain mutations that are thought to confer susceptibility to anti-cancer drugs," said senior author Casey Greene, PhD, an assistant professor of Pharmacology in the Perelman School of Medicine at the University of Pennsylvania.
 "But many people may lack these mutations, and as machine learning approaches improve they may help guide these patients to appropriate therapies."
 Greene and first author and doctoral student Gregory P. Way used machine learning to classify abnormal protein activity in tumors.
 This branch of artificial intelligence develops computer programs that can use new data to learn and make predictions.
 The algorithm they devised to search TCGA integrates genetic data from 33 different cancer types.
 Greene and Way used information from the transcriptome, the grand total of all messenger RNAs expressed within an individual.

+The Penn team collaborated with coauthor Yolanda Sanchez, PhD, a cancer biologist from the Geisel School of Medicine at Dartmouth College.
+They are working together to mesh her identification of compounds that target tumors with runaway Ras activity and tumor data (analyzed by machine learning) to find patients who could benefit from these potential cancer drugs.
 "For precision medicine to benefit individuals in real time, we must develop robust models to efficiently test efficacy of potential therapies," Sanchez said.
 "We can use this very powerful combined approach of machine learning-guided drug discovery using Avatars, which are mice carrying identical copies of a patient's tumors.
 The Avatars allow our interdisciplinary team to identify the tumors with runaway Ras activity and evaluate and compare multiple therapies in real time."